Get to know our 2021 Trailblazers – up next is Olivia Rosenthall.

 Who has been your greatest inspiration and why?

 A little embarrassing to admit, but I would have to pick my mum!
 She’s a wonderful woman with the biggest heart, a true inspiration.
-We also work together now at the bookshop too!
+We work together now at the bookshop too!